MaxiCast96/PTC_2024/README.md

 CREATE OR REPLACE TRIGGER genero_pelicula_bir BEFORE INSERT ON GeneroPelicula FOR EACH ROW BEGIN
     SELECT genero_pelicula_seq.NEXTVAL INTO :NEW.genero_id FROM dual;
 END;
 /

-CREATE OR REPLACE TRIGGER poster_pelicula_bir BEFORE INSERT ON PosterPelicula FOR EACH ROW BEGIN
-    SELECT poster_pelicula_seq.NEXTVAL INTO :NEW.poster_id FROM dual;
-END;
-/